 Care Ministries

 Our St. Luke’s Care Ministries provide love and support during the joys and trials of life through group programs and individual ministries.
-Listed here are the ministries where you can find support or volunteer to assist others with the support that they need.
+Below you can find support or volunteer to assist others with the support that they need.

-If you are facing a challenge, have any questions, or want to serve as a volunteer, please contact Kim Paredes, Director of Care Ministries, at 407.876.4991 ext.
+If you are facing a challenge and need assistance, have any questions, or want to serve as a volunteer, please contact Kim Paredes, Director of Care Ministries, at 407.876.4991 ext.
 262.

 In case of an emergency involving the death of a loved one or a hospitalization, call the Church office at 407.876.4991 ext.
 316 so a pastor can support you through this time.